How to Piece a Spinning Dresden Plate - Dresden #8

 You will find the seam allowance winging out over the edge of your straight-edged petals.
 To fix this, simply fold the excess seam allowance under and press firmly to secure it.

-How to Secure Your Dresden Plate
+How to Secure the Spinning Dresden Plate to the Background

 Fold your background fabric square in half and press to create crease lines running through the center in both directions.